WWE

 World Wrestling Entertainment (WWE) is an American professional wrestling promotion.
-It is owned and operated by TKO Group Holdings, a majority-owned subsidiary of Endeavor Group Holdings.
-A global integrated media and entertainment company, WWE has also branched out into fields outside of wrestling, including film, football, and other business ventures, such as licensing its intellectual property to other companies to produce video games and action figures.
+It is the largest and most valuable wrestling promotion in the world and has expanded beyond professional wrestling into film, football, and other business ventures, including the licensing of its intellectual property to other companies to produce video games and action figures.
+WWE is owned and operated by TKO Group Holdings, a majority-owned subsidiary of The WME Group.

-As in other professional wrestling promotions, WWE does not promote a legitimate sporting contest but rather entertainment-based performance theater, featuring storyline-driven, scripted, and partially choreographed matches.
+As in other professional wrestling promotions, WWE does not promote a legitimate sporting contest but rather entertainment-based, athletic mock combat performance theater, featuring storyline-driven, scripted, and partially choreographed matches.
 However, matches often include moves that put performers at risk of serious injury or death if not performed correctly.
-The pre-determined aspect of professional wrestling (an industry open secret) was publicly acknowledged by WWE in 1989 to avoid regulation by athletic commissions.
+The predetermined nature of professional wrestling was publicly acknowledged by WWE in 1989 to avoid regulation by athletic commissions.
 WWE markets its product as "sports entertainment", acknowledging professional wrestling's roots in competitive sport and dramatic theater.

-The promotion was founded in 1953 as the Capitol Wrestling Corporation (CWC), a Northeastern territory of the National Wrestling Alliance (NWA).
-Due to booking disputes, CWC left the NWA and became the World Wide Wrestling Federation (WWWF) in April 1963.
-After rejoining the NWA in 1971, the WWWF was renamed the World Wrestling Federation (WWF) in 1979, and left the NWA again in 1983.
-Following a trademark dispute with the World Wildlife Fund, the WWF was renamed World Wrestling Entertainment (WWE) in 2002.
-In 2011, the promotion ceased branding itself as World Wrestling Entertainment and began solely using the initials WWE, although their legal name remained the same.
+The promotion traces its origins to the formation of the Capitol Wrestling Corporation (CWC), founded in 1953 by Jess McMahon or Vincent J. McMahon (Note: The founder of Capitol Wrestling Corporation (CWC) is uncertain.
+While some sources claim that CWC was founded by Vincent J. McMahon, others claim that Jess McMahon founded the company.) as a Northeastern territory of the National Wrestling Alliance (NWA).
+Following a booking dispute, CWC left the NWA and rebranded to the World Wide Wrestling Federation (WWWF) in April 1963.
+The promotion shortened its name to the World Wrestling Federation (WWF) in 1979.
+In 1982, Titan Sports, founded by Vincent K. McMahon (commonly known as Vince McMahon) and Linda McMahon, acquired the company from Vincent J. McMahon.
+Under Vince's leadership, the WWF expanded from a regional promotion into the dominant force in professional wrestling and a global entertainment company.
+The company played a major role in bringing professional wrestling into mainstream popular culture through periods such as the Rock 'n' Wrestling Connection, the Attitude Era, and the development of WrestleMania into the world's largest annual professional wrestling event.
+Following a trademark dispute with the World Wildlife Fund, the WWF was renamed World Wrestling Entertainment (WWE) in 2002, and adopted the initials WWE as its primary branding in 2011.

-WWE is the largest wrestling promotion in the world.
-Its main roster is divided into two touring brands, Raw and SmackDown.
+WWE's main roster is divided into two touring brands, Raw and SmackDown.
 Its developmental brands, NXT and Evolve, are based at the WWE Performance Center in Orlando, Florida.
 The promotion's programming is available in more than one billion homes worldwide in 30 languages and its global headquarters is located in Stamford, Connecticut, with offices in New York, Los Angeles, Mexico City, Mumbai, Shanghai, Singapore, Dubai, and Munich.